kayYZ1/elsevier-articles/README.md

+# Python ScienceDirect API
-# Scrapes articles from Elsevier API (ScienceDirect) and uses it for statistical stuff
+Scrapes articles from Elsevier API (ScienceDirect) and uses it for statistical stuff